tzunun/iono2/README.md

 **Important!**
-	This code has been tested on Ubuntu 18.04LTS other Linux distributions might work. aria2 is used instead of wget to speed up downloading the data.  wget only downloads a file at a time.
+	This code has been tested on Ubuntu 18.04LTS other Linux distributions might work. aria2 is used instead of wget to speed up downloading the ionospheric data.  previously I was using wget and was only downloading a file at a time.

 if using ubuntu
 ```console